trashidi98/UCSD_DataStructures_Course/README.md

 ## Project Overview

 This code is from a course I was taking online at UCSD called "Data Structures and Performance" (link at end of README).
-However, I should say that this course did indeed teach me a lot, and the main functionality is indeed implemented by me.
-It taught me about concepts that were either glossed over in school or not mentioned at all.
-It runs at a very good pace allowing me to absorb course content to maximize my learning for the long term.
+It taught me about important concepts in Data Structures that were either glossed over in school or not mentioned at all.

-So what parts did I implement?
-The front-end is not mine, however, almost all of the core functionality in the backend is mine.
+The front-end implementation is not mine, however, almost all of the core functionality in the backend is mine.
 For example, we implemented a LinkedList in Week4 and all of the add() get() remove() set() were implemented by me.
 The code for that can be found in src/textgen/MyLinkedList.java.
 If you are interested in which parts are mine, you can check commit history.

 This is what the front-end looks like.